 What have you found out recently that surprised you?

 In Alfred Hitchcock’s film Psycho, stabbing a casaba melon created the shower scene sound effects.
-I’m not sure how useful that information is, but it was definitely surprising!
+Not sure how useful that information is, but still surprising!

 If you were a type of biscuit, which would you be, and why?

 As long as it can be dunked in a cup of Yorkshire tea then I will take it.
 I would love to be submerged in Yorkshire tea.
 However, if you don’t pick chocolate digestive as your favourite biscuit, that’s criminal.